 Any extra performance will then allow you to increase the quality settings in your game, making characters sharper, textures more realistic and graphical effects more immersive.

 AMD's Radeon RX 580 isn't much different from the older RX 480, but the RX Vega cards are now also available.
 Even they aren't as quick as Nvidia's GTX 1080 Ti, so read our graphics card reviews to find out how each card performs.
+For the latest tech, look out for Nvidia RTX cards.

 If your PC struggles to play games at 1080p – the minimum is considered 30 frames per second – then it’s not going to cope with running an Oculus Rift or HTC Vive which both have a 2160x1200 screen, especially if you want 90fps, which is the ideal frame rate for a decent experience.